matthewsttr/matthewsttr.github.io/_posts/2025-07-22-PythonSetupWindows.md

 then you need to download and install python from [python.org/downloads](https://www.python.org/downloads/).
 After downloading and installing, try printing the python version again.

 {:start="3"}
 3. Now that you have Python installed, you are going to create a virtual environment using *venv*.
-A virtual environment is a private workspace for a specific project.
-For us, that project is the collection of class assignments.
+A virtual environment is a private workspace for a specific project. venv is a module that comes bundled with every python installation.

-To create the virtual environment, first enter the documents folder by using the cd ("change directory") command:
+To create the virtual environment, first navigate to the documents folder by using the cd ("change directory") command:

 ```console
 cd Documents